-MIDL Mindfulness Training 1/52 develops your initial skill in grounding your awareness within the sensate quality of your body as it sits in meditation.
-This then creates a reference point from which you develop the skill of observing habitual shifts of your attention towards thoughts, sounds etc. This strengthens your sense of investigation, mindfulness and momentary concentration.
+In MIDL Mindfulness Training 1/52 you develop your initial skill in grounding your attention by bringing awareness to the sensate quality of your body as it sits in meditation.
+Through systematically opening up to the general sensate quality of your body, awareness naturally immerses within it.
+This creates a reference point from which you develop the skill of observing habitual shifts of your attention away from your body towards thoughts, sounds etc. strengthening mindfulness.
 Submit Your Question

 Your Question: During this meditation I have trouble following the instructions of being aware of the whole of my body.
 My attention is more like a point, I can place it on certain parts of my body but have difficulty being aware of it as a whole.

 Stephen Procter: Do not be concerned, this is just the way that your awareness has been habitually trained throughout your life.
 You are learning about yourself and this is progression in mindfulness meditation.

 As a meditator it is helpful to understand about the nature of awareness.
 Awareness is the 'knowing' factor that is present with any sense experience, it is the clarity of this knowing that we are working with in our meditation practice.

 Awareness itself can be very narrow and only focused on one aspect of an experience or it can be very wide and take in many experiences at once.
 Think of awareness as being like sight, you can look closely at one thing or look wide and see the whole landscape.
 It is this skill in focus that you need to develop.